-43. The Association will conduct Results Management in relation to potential Whereabouts Failures by Players in a Registered Testing Pool in accordance with ISRM Annex B.3.
+43. The Association will conduct Results Management in relation to potential Whereabouts Failures in accordance with ISRM Annex B.3.
 At such time as The Association is satisfied that an Anti-Doping Rule Violation has occurred, it shall send the Player a Notice in accordance with Regulation 46.